dev-abuhurera/Netflix-Clone/README.md

 # Netflix Clone 🎬

-A responsive Netflix clone built with HTML, CSS, and JavaScript that replicates the core UI/UX of Netflix's streaming platform.
+A responsive Netflix clone built with HTML and CSS that replicates the core UI/UX of Netflix's streaming platform.

 ![Uploading image.png…]()